Employers

 by Veronica Blatt

 Today’s guest blogger is Justin Lowe.
 Justin is the director of global marketing and business development at McQuaig, a global leader in talent management solutions.
 McQuaig assessments are designed to provide a deeper insight into a candidate’s personality, cognitive, and behavioral attributes.
 With over 50 years of experience, McQuaig assessments provide a comprehensive view of a candidate and their potential to succeed in a organization while shedding light on the most important areas of employee development.
-Read the post below for a good discussion on common myths about employee development.
+Read the post below for some ideas on how to increase fairness in your hiring process.

 by Dave Nerz